tlenaert/ctpToMstoch/README.md

 - Windows:

 To compile you will need
-GSL (tested for version 2.6 with gcc 9.3 on linux platform, and version 2.7 on mac os X)
+GSL (tested for version 2.6 linux platform and version 2.7 on mac os X) GCC (teste with gcc-9.3 om linux platform and clang on mac os X)

 # Compilation Guide
-A CMAKe file is provide.
+A CMAKE file is provide.
+Version 3.16.4 was used on the linux platform.
 Compile by running first
 ```
 cmake .